mellium/xmpp/README.md

 An XMPP library in Go.

-To use it in your project, import it (or one of its subproject's) like so:
+To use it in your project, import it (or any of its other packages) like so:

 ```go
 import mellium.im/xmpp
 ```

+If you're looking to get started and need some help, see the API [docs] or look in the `examples/` tree for several simple usage examples.

 ## License